bcgov/bcbb-gitops-docs/docs/04-gitops.md

 While the two application manifests look very similar they have widely different implications.

-Several reasons the first example is the `Golden Path` are:
+The first example is considered the `Golden Path` because:

-* It simply calls the [Helm Chart for Drupal](https://github.com/drupalwxt/helm-drupal)  at its published location and you don't need to own this manifests
+* It simply calls the [Helm Chart for Drupal](https://github.com/drupalwxt/helm-drupal)  at its published location and you don't need to own the manifests
 * You can simply call a specific packaged version of the [Helm Chart for Drupal](https://github.com/drupalwxt/helm-drupal)
-* Then you just paste the overridden `values.yaml` inline directly into the `kind: Application` spec keeping things very simple
+* Then you just paste the overridden `values.yaml` inline directly into the `kind: Application` spec which keeps things very simple

-Whereas in the second example the following caveats come into play:
+In the second example the following caveats come into play:

 * The entire git repo of the [Helm Chart for Drupal](https://github.com/drupalwxt/helm-drupal) had to be copied into the [Git Tenant Repo](https://github.com/bcgov-c/tenant-gitops-ea352d/)
 * In order to sync up with any upstream changes there will be manual effort rather then bumping the specificed packaged version